Complex Adaptive Systems -

 The Selfish Gene (1976), The Extended Phenotype (1982), The Blind Watchmaker (1986), River Out of Eden (1995), Climbing Mount Improbable (1996), The Ancestors Tale (2004), The Greatest Show on Earth (2009) ... all were history books ... biological history books!

 key - survival - economic behavioural changes survive when survival value is in excess of costs - 'genes do cost/benefit analysis'

 Was the Boeing 747 intelligently designed or naturally selected?

 The Baldwin Effect explains the move from biological evolution to the reality of an evolving whole shebang & caboodle which includes everything we see in the universe.
 Baldwin described, a process which directly linked behaviour to the genes.
 Genes that programme a tendency to acquire certain behavioural traits can be inherited.
 Such a pre-existing tendency for a behaviour which makes survival easier can be naturally selected and eventually become genetically hard wired deep down in the skull.

-Universal Darwinism is an idea powerful enough to explain everything - understanding ontology comes from the interactive whole shebang & caboodle, layer upon layer of hierarchical interactivity & emergence - energy, matter, chemistry, biology, immune systems, neural networks & circuits, instincts, language, social behaviour and culture - choices at one level are always tested against alternatives at other levels.
-Self consistency is guaranteed as everything effects everything else ... economic behaviour is embedded in an historical trajectory of a nested set of sets ...
+Universal Darwinism is an idea powerful enough to explain everything - understanding ontology comes from the interactive whole shebang & caboodle, layer upon layer of hierarchical interactivity & emergence - energy, matter, physics, chemistry, biology, immune systems, neural networks & circuits, instincts, language, social behaviour and culture - choices at one level are always tested against alternatives at other levels.
+Self consistency is guaranteed as everything interacts with everything else ... economic behaviour is embedded in an historical trajectory of a nested set of sets.